Foundry Internship: What Were Your Highlights, Niko Peltola?

 “I’m very happy for the great experience and making a bunch of new friends from the team.,” he says.
 “The learnings, both personal and professional, will surely be valuable in my future adventures.”

 Looking for your next opportunity at the intersection of global corporations and top startups?
-Read more about the job opportunities and apply here!
+Read more about the position and apply here!